All Products

 Policy for Current Versions

-If you enable versioning for the bucket, the Clean Up Delete Marker option is added to the File Lifecycle parameter.
-Other parameters are the same as those you can configure for unversioned buckets.
+If the bucket is versioned, the Removal of Delete Marker option is added to the Object Lifecycle parameter.
+Other parameters are the same as those you can configure for an unversioned bucket.

-If you select Clean Up Delete Marker, and an object has only one version which is a delete marker, OSS considers the delete marker expired and removes the delete marker.
+If you select Removal of Delete Marker, and an object has only one version, which is a delete marker, OSS considers the delete marker expired and removes the delete marker.
 If an object has multiple versions and the current version of the object is a delete marker, OSS retains the delete marker.
 For more information about delete markers, see Delete marker.

 Policy for Previous Versions